 7 SUBMISSION OF REPLACEMENT RESERVE DATA TO THE SVAA

 7.1.1 In respect of each Settlement Day, for each BM Unit for which such data is received or determined by the NETSO under Section Q, the SAA shall send the SVAA an aggregate report of all Quarter Hour RR Activation Data in respect of each Quarter Hour period within each Replacement Reserve Auction Period for such Settlement Day.

+[P395]8 CALCULATION OF BM UNIT CHARGEABLE DEMAND FOR THE EMR SETTLEMENT SERVICES PROVIDER

+8.1.1 In respect of each Settlement Day, for each Supplier BM Unit, the BM Unit Chargeable Demand CBMUDij shall be:

+CBMUDij = BMUADVij - NCBMUDij

+Where BMUADVij is the BM Unit Allocated Demand Volume and NCBMUDij is the Period BM Unit Non Chargeable Demand.

+8.1.2 In respect of each Settlement Day, for each CVA BM Unit which has been included in an EMR CVA BM Unit declaration, the BM Unit Chargeable Demand CBMUDij shall be:

+CBMUDij = 0

+And for all other CVA BM Units, the BM Unit Chargeable Demand CBMUDij shall be:

+CBMUDij = BMUADVij

+8.1.3 The SAA shall apply the Transmission Loss Multiplier to the BM Unit Chargeable Demand to determine the TLM-adjusted BM Unit Chargeable Demand “TCBMUDij”.

+TCBMUDij = CBMUDij * TLMij

+8.1.3 The SAA shall, for each Settlement Day and Settlement Run, issue the TLM-adjusted BM Unit Chargeable Demand TCBMUDij to the EMR Settlement Services Provider.

 Annex T-1: Final Ranked Set of System Actions